Vacuums Used To Capture Silica Dust Must Be Equipped With

 The Core Requirement: HEPA Filtration

 The most critical feature any vacuum used for silica dust must have is a true HEPA (High‑Efficiency Particulate Air) filter.
-HEPA filters meet a strict standard — they capture at least 99.Since silica dust often falls in that range, a HEPA filter is the baseline.
-97 % of particles that are 0.3 microns in size.
+HEPA filters meet a strict standard — they capture at least 99.97 % of particles that are 0.Think about it: 3 microns in size.
+Since silica dust often falls in that range, a HEPA filter is the baseline.
 But a filter alone isn’t enough; the entire system needs to be sealed so that air can’t bypass the filter.

 Sealed Systems

 A sealed system means every joint, hose, and connection is designed to keep air from leaking out before it passes through the filter.
 Some manufacturers label these as “dust‑tight” or “sealed‑system” vacuums.
-And look for vacuums with reinforced seams, gasket‑sealed canisters, and airtight hoses.
+Look for vacuums with reinforced seams, gasket‑sealed canisters, and airtight hoses.
 If there’s a leak, dust can escape and re‑enter the work environment.
 The difference is subtle but vital.

 Suction Power